ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ## Troubleshooting Common Issues with Kafka

-As kafka is up and running let's go and try create a topic within kafka broker container to check everything is fine.
-In order to do so let's have a look to the kafka arquitecture that we have built up through [docker-compose.yml](/scripts/docker-compose.yml)
+First of all, let's have a look to the kafka arquitecture already set up through [docker-compose.yml](/scripts/docker-compose.yml)

+Below is the extract related to kafka broker:

     broker:
     image: confluentinc/cp-kafka:5.5.0